Clairaut Generic Riemannian Maps from Nearly Kahler Manifolds: Clairaut Generic Riemannian Map

-{\bf Declaration:} We declare that no conflicts of interest are associated with this publication and there has been no significant financial support for this work.
+{\bf Declaration:} We declare that no conflicts of interest are associated with this publication, and there has been no significant financial support for this work.
 We certify that the submission is original work.
+The third author is supported and funded by the National Board of Higher Mathematics (NBHM) project no. 02011/21/2023NBHM(R.P.)/R\&DII/14960, INDIA.\\

+{\bf Acknowledgment:} The authors are deeply grateful to the reviewers for their insightful and constructive comments, which have significantly improved the quality of this work.